multiversx/mx-docs/docs/developers/tutorials/your-first-dapp.md

 code .
 ```

-Then edit this instruction, and change it to the contract address that was shown after mxpy contract deploy:
+Then edit this instruction, and change it to the contract address that was shown after `mxpy contract deploy`:

 ![img](/developers/tutorial/config-screenshot.png)